-Through her work, Picquot shares with the viewer how it feels to live in the absurd, dense, violent, yet somehow tender world of today.
-GUP spoke to Picquot about her view on contemporary society and discovered what inspires the artist to create powerful and exciting projects.
+Through her work, Picquot explores how it feels to live in a world that can be absurd, dense, violent, yet still tender.
+GUP magazine in Amsterdam spoke to Picquot about her view on finding inspiration in contemporary society.

 What projects are you exhibiting at Flemish Cultural Center de Brakke Grond?

-– Yes, although I did discover photography first, around 10 years ago.
-Then, at some point in my life, I needed to create a counterpoint for my still images to be able to tell stories in a more traditional way.
-That’s precisely how my encounter with film has happened.
-Since then, I am convinced that I should spread my work across the two mediums.
+Yes, although I did discover photography first, around 10 years ago.
+Then at some point I needed to create a counterpoint for my still images to tell stories in a more traditional way.
+That’s precisely how I got into film.
+Since then, I’ve become convinced that I should spread my work across the two mediums.
 It’s very convenient as some of my projects can only be executed by means of photography and not film and vice versa.
 For instance, Domestic Flight is a purely photographic project as it combines snippets of different visual fragments that do not follow a specific order.
 This allows the viewer to create their own story within the given narrative.

-– The entire series was taken in the Parisian subway and it’s the project that I learned the most from.
-Especially, I gained experience in working with models in a public space as half of the images of the project are staged.
-I realised that because people on a subway are super self-conscious and naturally stressed, taking snapshots is quite a challenge.
-Interesting to observe, since the lines between reality and fiction are less and less visible, it’s hard to tell what photos in the series were staged.
-Although I rehearse the desired behaviour with the models beforehand, I am open to unforeseen circumstances.
-For instance, for this series, I couldn’t just press the shutter, I had to wait for the composition to happen naturally.
+The entire series was taken in the Parisian subway and it’s the project that I learned the most from.
+I gained experience working with models in a public space as half of the images of the project are staged.
+I realized that because people on a subway are super self-conscious and naturally stressed, taking snapshots is quite a challenge.
+Interesting to observe, since the lines between reality and fiction are less and less visible— it’s hard to tell which photos in the series were staged.
+Although I rehearse the desired behavior with the models beforehand, I am open to unforeseen circumstances.
+For instance, in this series, I couldn’t just press the shutter, I had to wait for the composition to happen naturally.

 How do you choose your models?

-– Most of my models are my friends and they helped me a lot in Total Ground, the project that required the participation of a large crowd.
-However, for the series Domestic Flight, I went through a real casting, carefully choosing each model.
+Most of my models are my friends and they helped me a lot in Total Ground, the project that required the participation of a large crowd.
+However, for Domestic Flight, I went through a real casting, carefully choosing each model.
 Sometimes, I also scout people on the street.
 You know when you casually look and then suddenly, someone strikes you?
 I have this often.
-Then what I do, I follow the person, and without being very creepy ask if he or she wants to be my model.
+Then I follow the person, and without being very creepy ask if he or she wants to be my model.
 It usually works!

 Why did you opt for the subway location in Total Ground?

-– The subway concentrates a lot of current phenomena in one place.
-All the micro events start having a macro meaning when you begin to pay attention to them.
-In my opinion, a subway is the only public place where people manage to have intimate behaviour.
-Therefore, this specific environment is a unique combination of hostility and human warmth.
-If I would ever meet aliens who would like to know all about our society in one day, I would take them straight to the subway.
-Only there they will have an insight into our strange behaviour and observe how we are inclined to form groups, and at the same time openly ignore each other.
+The subway concentrates a lot of phenomena in one place.
+All these micro events acquire a macro meaning when you begin to pay attention to them.
+In my opinion, the subway is the only public place where people manage to have intimate behavior.
+This specific environment is a unique combination of hostility and human warmth.
+If I ever met aliens who wanted to learn about about our society in one day, I would take them straight to the subway.
+Only there they will get an insight into our strange behaviors and observe how we are inclined to form groups, yet at the same time openly ignore each other.
 I specifically chose the Parisian underground because it’s very crowded and stressful.
-It took me two and a half years to realise that my project was ready to be shown.
+It took me two and a half years to decide that my project was ready to be shown.
 However, I am thinking of repeating the same series in 10 years’ time for the sake of curiosity.

 Tell us about your post-production techniques

-– I actually avoid cropping my images.
-It is probably because I don’t work with artificial light a lot, so I have to be good at establishing the rhythm and arranging different shapes within a frame.
+I actually avoid cropping my images.
+Probably because I don’t work with artificial light a lot, so I have to be good at establishing the rhythm and arranging different shapes within a frame.
 I feel at ease creating a composition during a photo shoot, it comes to me naturally.

 What was your inspiration for Domestic Flight?

-– The reason behind this name isn’t rational but poetic.
-My inspiration for this project was born at the airport.
-In the same fashion as the subway, an airport is another interesting space to reflect upon.
+The reason behind this name isn’t rational but poetic.
+My inspiration for the project was born at the airport.
+Like the subway, an airport is another interesting space to think about.
 It’s a controlled and monstrous environment that nonetheless has a human touch to it.
 My intention was to show that things around us can be both attractive and repulsive.

 Can your work be viewed as uncomfortable for some?

-– Yes, by all means.
-For instance, in Total Ground, I intentionally made close-ups of personal belongings like a bag of pears, pills, a ball etc. As we don’t usually observe each other while commuting, being taught that this is impolite, some people might be bothered by these images.
-This series, together with Domestic Flight, proves that things in life aren’t either black or white.
-The colours and the composition might attract some, but the intention of the photographer might also make the viewer feel uneasy.
+Yes, by all means.
+For instance, in Total Ground, I intentionally made close-ups of personal belongings like a bag of pears, pills, a ball etc. As we don’t usually observe each other while commuting — being taught that this is impolite — some people might be bothered by these images.
+The series, together with Domestic Flight, proves that things in life aren’t either black or white.
+The colors and the composition might attract some, but the intention of the photographer might also make the viewer feel uneasy.

 How much do you want to explain about your work in an exhibition?

-– Last time I experimented with including captions under the images was during my showcase at FOMU in Antwerpen.
-However, with the exhibition at Flemish Cultural Center de Brakke Grond, I came to the realisation that my photographs already communicate a stronger message without any words.
-I want to see my viewers creating their own stories with my images instead of imposing my personal version of the narrative.
+The last time I experimented with captions under images was during my showcase at FOMU in Antwerp.
+However, with the exhibition at Flemish Cultural Center de Brakke Grond, I decided that my photographs communicate a stronger message without any words.
+I want my viewers to create their own stories with my images instead of imposing my personal version of the narrative on them.

 Tell us more about your work process, when you start photographing do you have a final result in mind or do you leave it to chance?

-– I always have a specific idea that I want to convey before I start photographing.
-However, my love for randomness and accidents tends to manifest itself in all my projects from time to time.
-For example, the reason for photographing in a subway for Total Ground linked to my desire for creating staged images in the place where it’s impossible to stage.
-The subway is chaotic and stressful, but in order to come up with a visually strong project, I have to enter a constant interruption mode.
+I always have a specific idea that I want to convey before I start photographing.
+However, my love for randomness and accidents tends to manifest itself in all my projects eventually.
+For example, the reason for using the subway for Total Ground connects to my desire to create staged images in the place where it’s impossible to stage.

 What inspires you on a daily basis?

-– My inspiration and my routine change depending on a project.
-For instance, for Domestic Flight, I strolled around the city aimlessly day by day until I realised I had enough evidence for the project.
-Cinema also inspires me and you can see this in the triptych from the series Images du dedans.
-Three images follow the cinematic narrative and show three different angles of the same scene.
+My inspiration and my routine change depending on project.
+Tor Domestic Flight, I strolled around the city aimlessly day by day until I had enough evidence for the project.
+Cinema also inspires me — you can see that in the triptych from the series Images du dedans.
+The images follow cinematic technique by showing the same scene from three different angles.

 Are you currently working on something new?

-– The two movies presented at this exhibition became a stepping stone in my filmmaking oeuvre.
+The two movies presented at this exhibition became a stepping stone in my filmmaking oeuvre.
 The movies I have produced so far are a combination of fiction and documentary, but my upcoming movie will be pure fiction.
-I got funding from Vlaams Audiovisueel Fonds and I’m already working on a script for a middle-length film.
+I received funding from Vlaams Audiovisueel Fonds and I’m already working on a script.
 A little spoiler here: The story will be about keys!
 Regarding photography, I really would like to create a photo-novel, a book where photographs resemble moving images.
-It will be done in the same way as my series Images du dedans: Each image will show a different angle of the chosen by me subject.
-If everything goes right, I am done with both projects in less than two years.
+It will be done in the same way as my series Images du dedans: Each image will show a different angle of the subject.
+If everything goes to plan, I will be done with both projects in less than two years.